Bachery/Shape-driven-Coordinate-Ordering/README.md

 cd shape_task
 ./scripts/curve.sh
 ```
-For more details of the shape task, please refer to [README](./shape_task/README.md).
+For more details about the shape task, please refer to [README](./shape_task/README.md).

 ## File structure: